 MOCHA GRILLED CHICKEN

-This BBQ chicken recipe uses a unique dry rub that mixes coffee grounds and cocoa powder.
+This BBQ coffee rub on chicken recipe uses a unique dry rub that mixes coffee grounds and cocoa powder.
 It makes for a smokey BBQ flavor.

 - 5 boneless skinless chicken breasts

 - 1 tbsp chili powder